 CCSS focuses on addressing the challenges that undocumented students, students from low-income backgrounds, and first-generation college students can face.
 Moore said that these obstacles often include everything from very real financial barriers, to feeling unprepared, to not being able to access the same opportunities as students from other backgrounds.

-“We want to make sure that once [students are] on campus that they continue to feel welcome, they have a good support network, and they have communities, and have different resources that they want to access as well,” she adds.
+“We want to make sure that once [students are] on campus that they continue to feel welcome, they have a good support network, and they have communities, and have different resources that they want to access as well,” she added.

-CCSS consists of six advisers who specialize in the resources that typically are useful to students from low-income backgrounds.
+CCSS consists of six advisers who specialize in the resources that are typically useful to students from low-income backgrounds.
 In addition, CCSS offers a workshops on various topics like managing stress, studying abroad on a budget, and getting the best recommendation letters from professors.

 All interested students are encouraged to attend, but Jacqueline Gaines, a CCSS advisor who helps develop CCSS workshops, said that "we think that the topics that would be particularly relevant” for students from low income backgrounds.